Martin Ádám

-Martin Ádám (born 6 November 1994) is a Hungarian professional footballer who plays as a forward or winger for Nemzeti Bajnokság club Paks and the Hungary national team.
+Martin Ádám (born 6 November 1994) is a Hungarian professional footballer who plays as a forward or winger for Nemzeti Bajnokság club Paks.

 Club career

 While playing for Paks, Ádám became the top goalscorer of the 2021–22 Nemzeti Bajnokság I season with 31 goals, becoming the first player to score over 30 goals in the league since 1980.

 Ulsan

 In July 2022, Ádám moved abroad for the first time in his career and signed for K League 1 team Ulsan Hyundai.
 He scored his first goal for Ulsan in his second appearance for the club, on 13 August, in a 4–0 victory over Daegu FC.
 With Ulsan, Ádám won two consecutive K League 1 titles, in 2022 and 2023.
 On 5 July 2024, his contract with the club was terminated.
 Later that month, on 21 July, he joined Greek side Asteras Tripolis by signing a contract until 2026.